Updated February 2019

 The case is made of two pieces of polycarbonate.
 The iPhone snaps in snugly, and it’s easy to remove by pushing down on the single tab in the centre.
 The screen is well recessed.

-The iOgrapher iPhone case is a big improvement on their original iPad Air case which I reviewed a while ago: it’s more rigid, the phone is well protected but easier to remove, and the controls and sockets are easier to access.
+I wasn’t too impressed with iOgrapher’s original iPad cases (they’ve now updated the design), but this iPhone case is really good.
+It’s more rigid than the old cases, the phone is well protected but easier to remove, and the controls and sockets are easier to access.

 Two cold shoes on top let you fit microphones, lights or other accessories.
 There’s a threaded 37mm brass mount for accessory lenses and filters: you could use iOgrapher’s own wide/macro and telephoto lenses (see below), a Moondog Labs anamorphic converter for shooting widescreen, or any adapter lens with a 37mm thread.
 You need to be careful to avoid cross-threading the lenses when you first fit them.
 I’m using the mount to fit a circular polarising filter, which is great for deepening blue skies and cutting down reflections.